tmmcguire/fbmodules/README.md

 ## Bugs

-Ok, so I don’t really understand Bison error handling.
+Ok, so I don’t really understand bison error handling.
 If someone could explain it to me (use small words, I’m not too bright) in such a way as to improve the error handling of BisonModule, I’d appreciate it.
 (As of Version 2.0, I’m getting better.)

 Neither FlexModule nor BisonModule appears to leak memory when I have tested it, but the behavior of BisonModule when it throws a `ParserError` is not entirely well tested.